 John Ponte, Software Developer, SAS Institute

 John is a software developer specializing in graphics, visualizations, image processing and mapping.
 His work has appeared in movies, magazine covers and text books and has been presented at technical conferences.
-By day, John is a mild-mannered developer, developing visualizations for JMP – an interactive statistical discovery product of SAS Institute.
+By day, John is a mild-mannered developer, developing visualizations for JMP – an interactive statistical discovery product.
 In his spare time over the last few years, he has worked with WildTrack to develop software algorithms and methods for helping to identify animal footprints in an automated fashion.

 Florian J Weise, Ph.D., Ongava Research Centre, Namibia